 |University of Toronto||Virtual Academic Support Program in Select Secondary Schools||Trained post-secondary student volunteers from the University of Toronto, OISE, provide academic supports virtually to select secondary schools, referred Grade 9 & 10 students/classes, as they prepare for meeting the Numeracy and Literacy standards required in those grade levels.
 TDSB Guidance or teaching staff monitor these remote, video-conferencing program sessions.|

-|Angela Turone||Vocal Jazz Talk and Performance||Professional jazz performing artist mentors students and provides information on the professional jazz industry.
-Suited for those students with jazz choral experience, artist mentor further enhances understanding of jazz repertoire, technique and performance skills.
+|Angela Turone||Vocal Jazz Talk and Performance||Professional jazz performing artist mentors students on their vocal jazz skills as both individual performers and in a choral setting.
+Ideally suited for students with some vocal experience.
+Artist mentor further enhances understanding of jazz repertoire, technique and performance skills and provides relevant information on the professional jazz industry.
 Students explore concepts of jazz harmony and improvisation to deepen their understanding of repertoire, jazz genre and style.
-In addition, students practise advance jazz songs and repertoire to develop choral skills in an ensemble.|
+In addition, students workshop advanced jazz repertoire in a choral setting to develop choral skills.
+Serving: Grades 9 - 12|

 |Heart of a Man (HOAM) Ltd.||Welcome Wellness||Overcome, elevate, inspire.
 Donovan is a motivational speaker who inspires others by sharing his story of mental health and wellness.
 He speaks of his battle with depression and educates on effective communication, vulnerability and resilience.
 Interactive discussion provides an inspirational message on Black mental health for young men and youth audiences.
 Integrating stories, statistics, and spoken word, students are engaged and provided with effective strategies for fostering wellness, coping, and reaching out to supports and community resources.
 The presentation inspires students in defining one’s own struggles, overcoming them with passion and ultimately finding one’s purpose in life.
 Serving: Grades 9 - 12

 |Special Compass||What Happens Next||An inclusive presentation, in-person or by video-conferencing, for the school community to help meet the needs and challenges of exceptional students and prepare them to achieve success.
 Presentation addresses demystifying learning disabilities and providing successful learning strategies that include goal setting, study skills, advocacy skills, stress management.
 Focus also includes creating a healthy and successful transition into post-secondary education.
 The parent-centered presentation helps parents understand how to support their child with any exceptionality, understanding IEPs, and what to expect as their child transitions to higher grades. |

 |Lumenus Community Services||Whatever It Takes (WIT)||'Whatever It Takes' (WIT) provides service coordination and transitional support to children and youth who have mental health issues and have complex service needs.
 WIT provides many services such as interim intensive case management, facilitation of community planning, clinical consultation and one-on-one support within student’s treatment plan to transition into a classroom or maintain the student effectively in the classroom until a more appropriate school placement or day treatment placement can be arranged.
 WIT facilitates the collaboration of service providers to respond to children/youth with complex needs or to those whose needs exceed the ability and capacity of any one service provider or sector.
 Serving: Referred students, Kindergarten - Grade 12

 |University Health Network||Whole School Approach to Eating Disorder Prevention||Engaging and age appropriate, risk factor-focused presentations are offered to students (Kindergarten to Grade 12) on body image, media literacy, conversations around food, and self-esteem.
 Professional learning capacity-building, interactive workshops for staff focus on spotting the signs, supporting an affected student, addressing body-based bullying, and embedding conversations into existing curriculum.
 Parent panels for the school community are also offered that create a space for parents to share their concerns about this topic while empowering them with resources to support their children’s well-being around eating, physical activity, and body image.
 Programming in-person or virtual through video-conferencing is an evidence-informed approach to eating disorder prevention available for all schools. |

-|Hong Fook Mental Health Association||Wraparound: Making Healthy Choices||Led by Hong Fook Youth Program Worker, the CHOICES program, serving Asian students from grades 7 – 12 helps youth to create new social connections and strengthen peer to peer relationships.
+|Hong Fook Mental Health Association||Wraparound: Making Healthy Choices||Led by Hong Fook Youth Program Worker, the CHOICES program, serving East Asian and international students from grades 7 – 12 helps youth to create new social connections and strengthen peer to peer relationships.
 Through games, group work and discussion, youths are able to develop strategies with a focus on different life skills, including communication, healthy relationships, stress management, wellness, decision-making, and goal-setting.
-The Youth Outreach Worker is available to provide individualized programs to meet the at-risk youth’s needs as well as be available for presentations with school communities to increase all students' understanding of mental health, available resources, and the local school community's engagement in issues of equity and social inclusion.
+The Youth Outreach Worker is available to provide individualized programs to meet participants' needs as well as be available for presentations with school communities to increase all students' understanding of mental health, available resources, and the local school community's engagement in issues of equity and social inclusion.

 |Beat the Streets||Wrestle 4 Fun||Students learn fundamentals from top-level Canadian wrestlers in this character-building and life skills workshop through the sport of wrestling.
-Virtual and in-person workshops are based on the Long Term Athlete Development (LTAD) model and designed to introduce wrestling and drills to improve movement skills, agility, balance and coordination while providing no-contact delivery.
+Virtual workshops are based on the Long Term Athlete Development (LTAD) model and designed to introduce wrestling and drills to improve movement skills, agility, balance and coordination while providing no-contact delivery.
 For older students, workshops build positive character traits, coping strategies, building positive self-image and personal resiliency while providing a constructive and safe way to redirect energy through sport.
 Students learn time management, respecting others, friendly competition, rules and guidelines through the introduction to wrestling that all transfer to the classroom.
-Professional learning and certification are available to staff.|
+Professional learning and certification are available to staff.
+Serving: Grades 5 - 12|

 |Ashley Seaman||Y.A.Y Improv for Wellness & Belonging||This workshop in person or by video-conferencing uses improv to practice empathetic communication, collaboration and mindfulness for students to achieve a greater sense of belonging and joy.
 Students learn meaningful tools in interacting and communicating with others as well as being in a safe spaces to take creative risks, explore spontaneity and embrace the unexpected all while having fun.
 Through play, games and exercises, students collaboratively create character, story, comedy and joyful connection with their peers.
 Through a workshop series, schools may work toward building a showcase to perform in front of an audience. |